 The Committee will meet: No less than semi-annually.

-Committee Facilitator: Sr. Director of Marketing & Community Relations and Chair

-Committee Recorder: Community Relations Representative

-Committee Composition: Magnolia Member Services representatives

-Magnolia Members/Guardians of MHP Members

-Magnolia Staff as appropriate

-Attendance Requirement: Magnolia Health Plan Members may not be standing members of the requirement.

-Committee.
-Therefore, there is no minimum meeting attendance

-Meetings will be agenda driven.
+Committee Facilitator: Sr. Director of Marketing & Community Relations and Chair Committee Recorder: Community Relations Representative Committee Composition: Magnolia Member Services representatives Magnolia Members/Guardians of MHP Members Magnolia Staff as appropriate Attendance Requirement: Magnolia Health Plan Members may not be standing members of the Committee.
+Therefore, there is no minimum meeting attendance requirement.
+Quorum: This is not a voting committee Committee Data/Documer nt Responsibilities: Meetings will be agenda dr iven.
 All agendas and minutes will follow Magnolia standard format.

-Scheduling: Community Relations Representative

-Facilitator: Sr. Director of Marketing & Community Relations

-Agenda: The Group Chair will develop agenda items for the next meeting.
+Scheduling: Community Relations Representative Facilitator: Sr. Director of Marketing & Community Relations Agenda: The Group Chair will develop agenda items for the next meeting.
 Minutes: Minutes will be drafted within thirty (30) days of the meeting.
 The minutes will be approved and signed by the Chair at the next regularly scheduled meeting.
 Minutes will be maintained in a secure area.

+Handouts/Meeting Packets: Copies will be provided at the meeting.